 A story-filled exploration of Barcelona’s historic centre packed with essential bites and sights, the Wanderbeak walking food tour is an ideal way to see and taste the very best of this vibrant and ever-evolving city.

-Words and photos by your gluttonous guide, Ben Holbrook.
+Words, photos and video by your gluttonous guide, Ben Holbrook.

 1. Because You’ll Start Your Foodie Day the Spanish Way